Journalism is facing both a trust crisis and a sustainability crisis. Membership answers to both.

 At the “thick” end of the spectrum, members still give money and read your journalism, but they also show up at events, offer advice and feedback, respond to call-outs, share their knowledge, and interact with journalists.
 This relationship is denser and more intimate.
 It engenders a constant feedback loop between the news organization and its members, and the news organizations at this end of the spectrum typically offer different participation opportunities that are appealing to different types of people.
 There are many subscription-based organizations who have cultivated this “thick” relationship with their subscribers.
 They have memberful routines, but not a formal membership program.

 One of the “thickest” forms of membership is offering actual ownership to your members, as news cooperatives do.
 At cooperatives such as the Bristol Cable in the U.K. and The Devil Strip in Ohio, U.S., members are also shareholders.
 Through channels such as annual general meetings, they play a role in strategic decision-making.
 At the Bristol Cable, member-owners elect the board of directors (and can run for a seat) and have also helped the staff do things such as craft an ethical advertising policy.
-The Membership Puzzle Project will be including additional exploration of the emergence of cooperative models in news in fall 2020.

 Both the “thick” and “thin” styles have their advantages.
 The thin model is less expensive in staff time and infrastructure because coordination costs are close to zero and transactions can be automated.
 It’s also more plausible for time-starved members.

 The thicker forms of membership create deeper bonds between the site and its supporters, and they are more likely to pay dividends for the journalism itself.
 They also address head-on the opacity and distance from the community that has led to deep distrust between news organizations and the communities they serve.
 But thicker member engagement models consume more time and require shared effort across news, development, and marketing staff.